 Overview of IVIG Products

-These products are different in many aspects such as:
+These products differ in many aspects, such as:

 - The manufacturing process